joinpursuit/AC_4_Web/bridge/lessons/05_loops.md

 ...
 ```

 This program isn't much fun to write, and it isn't very practical either.
-What if we wanted to print the numbers between 1 and 1000?
+What if we wanted to log the numbers between 1 and 1000?
 There is a better solution than writing this by hand: **loops**.
 Loops are really a solution for many repetitive tasks.

 ## The `while` loop